Resuming an Interrupted Test

 - A message will confirm that the test is resuming, and then the student can finish taking the test.

-- An unfinished test can only be resumed within eight calendar days of the interruption.
+- An unfinished test can only be resumed within eight calendar days of its original starting date.

 - A test can be paused and resumed repeatedly.
 When a test is resumed, the student returns to the same place in the test where the student left off (the same question number), but a different question will be presented.
 This is done to prevent pausing the test in order to give a student more time to work on a problem.